 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-Are you part of Westerners who know how to squat with Asian?
-Those who have already been to Asia know what I am talking about ...
-Most foreigners can not sit on their heels without losing their balance!
+Are you one of those Westerners who know how to squat like an Asian?
+Those who have been to Asia know what I'm talking about...
+Most foreigners can't sit on their heels without losing their balance!

 Video: How to do the Asian Squat